-Like conservation of energy and of linear momentum, this principle is a universal conservation law, valid at all scales from atomic and nuclear systems to the motions of galaxies.
-The angular momentum is a vector quantity and therefore it can be generalized as:
+Like conservation of energy and linear momentum, this principle is a universal conservation law, valid at all scales, from atomic and nuclear systems to the motions of galaxies.
+The angular momentum is a vector quantity, and therefore it can be generalized as:

 The vector sum of the angular momenta of the parts of an isolated system is constant.

 This puts a strong constraint on the types of rotational motions which can occur in an isolated system.
-If one part of the system is given an angular momentum in a given direction, then some other part or parts of the system must simultaneously be given exactly the same angular momentum in the opposite direction.
+Suppose one part of the system is given an angular momentum in a given direction.
+In that case, some other parts must simultaneously be given the same angular momentum in the opposite direction.

 I1ω1 = I2ω2